Building apps

 The custom function field type lets you use a Python function to compute values or import data to your project schema.

-For example, you might use a custom function to import vehicle registration data from a third-party database, or to calculate total invoice amount using existing subtotal and tax rate fields:
+For example, you might use a custom function to calculate total invoice amount using existing subtotal and tax rate fields:

 1subtotal = float(subtotal)